craftBOK/craft-bok/definitions/content/pair_programming.md

 Reach out to someone with experience in Pair Programming and ask them to pair with you.
 If you do not find such a person in your company, go to a meetup or a code retreat.
 When you feel confident convince your co-workers by trying it on your daily basis.
-For inspiration for a safe non production task see a [collection](http://kata-log.rocks/pair-programming.html).
+For inspiration for a safe non production task see a [collection](http://kata-log.rocks/pair-programming.html) of tasks for practice.
 Remember to switch pairs regularly.

 ### For competent and experienced: